-- ü Annual Election of All Directors. - ü A Majority of Board is Independent. - Ü Non-Management Directors Meet Regularly in Executive Session Without Management. - Ü Board Meeting Attendance.
-All of our directors attended 100% of the meetings of the Board during the time such directors served in the fiscal year. - Ü Qualifications of Audit Committee.
-All of the Audit Committee members are "financial experts," as SEC rules define that term. - ü Stockholders May Take Action by Written Consent. - ü Special Meetings.
+- ✓ Annual Election of All Directors. - ✓ A Majority of Board is Independent. - ✓ Non-Management Directors Meet Regularly in Executive Session Without Management. - ✓ Board Meeting Attendance.
+All of our directors attended 100% of the meetings of the Board during the time such directors served in the fiscal year. - ✓ Qualifications of Audit Committee.
+All of the Audit Committee members are "financial experts," as SEC rules define that term. - ✓ Stockholders May Take Action by Written Consent. - Special Meetings.
 Stockholders have the right to call special meetings.

-- ü Confidential Voting. - ü An Independent Lead Director. - ü Board Meeting Agenda.
-All directors may contribute to the agenda for Board meetings. - Ü Regular Board and Audit Committee Self-Evaluation Process.
-The Board and the Audit Committee evaluates their performance each year. - Ü Strong Codes of Ethics and Commitment to Integrity.
+- ✓ Confidential Voting. - ✓ An Independent Lead Director. - ✓ Board Meeting Agenda.
+All directors may contribute to the agenda for Board meetings. - ✓ Regular Board and Audit Committee Self-Evaluation Process.
+The Board and the Audit Committee evaluates their performance each year. - ✓ Strong Codes of Ethics and Commitment to Integrity.
 We are committed to operating our business with the highest level of integrity and have adopted a Code of Ethics and Business Conduct that applies to all of our employees, officers and directors.

-The Company does not have formal policies regarding the ability of our officers, directors and employees to engage in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of our equity securities.
+The Company has a formal policy prohibiting our officers, directors and employees to engage in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of our equity securities.
 However, historically, our management and directors have not engaged in hedging transactions with respect to our equity securities.